-For example, people with Li-Fraumeni syndrome have changes in the TP53 tumor suppressor gene that cause it to make a defective p53 protein.
+A small portion of people with RMS have inherited gene changes from a parent that put them at higher risk.
+For example, people with Li-Fraumeni syndrome have changes in the TP53 tumor suppressor gene, which cause it to make a defective p53 protein.
 The p53 protein normally causes cells with DNA damage to either pause and repair that damage or, if repair is not possible, to self-destruct.
-When p53 is not working, cells with DNA damage keep dividing, which can lead to further defects in other genes that control cell growth and development.
-This can lead to cancer.
+When p53 is not working, cells with DNA damage keep dividing, which can lead to further defects in other genes, and eventually cancer.

 Certain genes in a cell can be turned on when bits of DNA are switched from one chromosome to another.
 This type of change, called a translocation, can happen when a cell is dividing into 2 new cells.
 This seems to be the cause of most cases of alveolar rhabdomyosarcoma (ARMS).
-In these cancers, a small piece of chromosome 2 (or, less often, chromosome 1) ends up on chromosome 13.
-This moves a gene called PAX3 (or PAX7 if it’s chromosome 1) right next to a gene called FOXO1.
+In these cancers, a small piece of chromosome 2 (or, less often, chromosome 1) often ends up on chromosome 13.
+This moves a gene called PAX3 (or PAX7 if it’s chromosome 1) right next to a gene called FOXO1, creating a PAX/FOX01 fusion gene.
 The PAX genes play an important role in cell growth while an embryo’s muscle tissue is being formed, but these genes usually shut down once they’re no longer needed.
-The normal function of the FOXO1 gene is to activate other genes.
-Moving them together probably activates the PAX genes, which may be what leads to the tumor forming.
+Moving one of them next to the FOXO1 gene keeps the PAX gene active, which seems to be what leads to the tumor forming.

 Research suggests that embryonal rhabdomyosarcoma (ERMS) develops in a different way.
-Cells of this tumor have lost a small piece of chromosome 11 that came from the mother, and it has been replaced by a second copy of that part of the chromosome from the father.
+Cells of this tumor typically have lost a small piece of chromosome 11 that came from a person's mother, and it has been replaced by a second copy of that part of the chromosome from their father.
 This seems to make the IGF2 gene on chromosome 11 overactive.
 The IGF2 gene codes for a protein that can make these tumor cells grow.
 Other gene changes are probably important in these tumors as well.

 Changes in several different genes are usually needed for normal cells to become cancer cells.
 Scientists have found some other gene changes that set some RMS cells apart from normal cells, but there are likely still others that haven’t been found yet.

 Researchers now understand many of the gene changes that can lead to RMS, but it’s still not clear what causes these changes.
-Some gene changes can be inherited.
+Some gene changes can be inherited from a parent.
 Others might just be a random event that sometimes happens inside a cell, without having an outside cause.
 There are no known lifestyle-related or environmental causes of RMS, so it’s important to know that there is nothing children with RMS or their parents could have done to prevent these cancers.